unni-krishnan-95/copy/_posts/2016-10-30-ncl-crypto.md

 <div class="rBorder" markdown="1">
 <span style="color:red">1. __znggrefnvy__</span>

-Our hint here was "__shift cipher__" so we can assume that this is a [Caesar Cipher](http://practicalcryptography.com/ciphers/caesar-cipher/).
+Our hint here was "__shift cipher__", so we can assume that this is a [Caesar Cipher](http://practicalcryptography.com/ciphers/caesar-cipher/).
 Since we do not know the total amount the letters were shifted by, we will have to brute force the cipher.

 To do this I went to [Decode.fr](http://www.dcode.fr/caesar-cipher) and used their Brute Force Attack to decrypt all possible passwords.